 HOW TO START A TEAM

 - Contact your Regional Director or a GADNR Shooting Sports coordinator (Click here for list).
 They will be able to guide you though the process and answer specific questions or concerns.
-Also, review the SCTP Shooting Club handbook to get a head start on the process.

 Become a Certified Coach.
 You, as a coach, need to take a NRA/USA/CMP Appointed Shotgun Coaches Certification course that will certify you to coach youth shooting sports.
 Some things to do/know first: